-When my brother died unexpectedly four years ago, I witnessed the depth of my father’s sentimentality—and how certain relics of my brother’s life gave him so much meaning and love.
-I saw the power of a silver quarter Dad had given David.
-Of a divot fork and golf hats.
+When my brother died unexpectedly six years ago, I witnessed the depth of my father’s sentimentality—and how certain relics of my brother’s life gave him so much meaning and love.
+I saw the power of the silver quarter Dad had given David.
+I felt he the connection Dad had to David's divot fork which he had carried in his pocket everyday for decades.
 I saw more clearly than ever how a person’s energy can be infused in an object.

 I started out as a private chef and caterer, growing arugula in my Alabama garden—a plant that none of my neighbors had ever heard of.
 I tested recipes in Mexico for a cookbook author and studied vegan cooking in New York City, all the while attending as many museums as I could.
 I loved three-dimensional work.
 I also loved metal, from the time I was a child opening the card board box of Premium Saltines and transferring them into the metal tin in the cabinet.
 Metal felt special.
 Real.
 Lasting.
 When I first worked with it and set out to make a belt buckle, I was amazed at how malleable it was.